-6. U. T. System: Report on Deregulation of Utilities Issues - Summary of Utility Costs and Efficiency of Component Institutions.--At the request of Chairman Evans, Executive Vice Chancellor for Business Affairs Burck reported on the utility costs and efficiency of The University of Texas System component institutions and related deregulatory issues.
+6. U. T. System: Report on Deregulation of Utilities Issues - Summary of Utility Costs and Efficiency of Component Institutions.--

+Mr. R. D. Burck, Executive Vice Chancellor for Business Affairs, will report on the utility costs and efficiency of the U. T. System component institutions and related deregulatory issues.